 With time, there should be less fatigue and more energy for daily physical tasks.

-Proper spine care is handled best through chiropractors that specialize in sports physical fitness therapy/rehabilitation and preventive care.
-They follow specific protocols that focuses on the root cause of spinal misalignment.
-The key factor is to get adjusted, get moving, and improve body health.
+Proper spine care is handled best through chiropractors specializing in sports physical fitness therapy/rehabilitation and preventive care.
+They follow specific protocols that focus on the root cause of spinal misalignment.
+The key factor is getting adjusted, moving, and improving body health.

-Gudavalli, Maruti Ram et al. “A randomized clinical trial and subgroup analysis to compare flexion-distraction with active exercise for chronic low back pain.”
-European spine journal : official publication of the European Spine Society, the European Spinal Deformity Society, and the European Section of the Cervical Spine Research Society vol. 15,7 (2006): 1070-82. doi:10.1007/s00586-005-0021-8
+Gudavalli, Maruti Ram, et al. “A randomized clinical trial and subgroup analysis to compare flexion-distraction with active exercise for chronic low back pain.”
+The European spine journal: official publication of the European Spine Society, the European Spinal Deformity Society, and the European Section of the Cervical Spine Research Society vol. 15,7 (2006): 1070-82. doi:10.1007/s00586-005-0021-8

-The information herein on "Muscle Strength Chiropractic Fitness and Optimal Health" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Muscle Strength Chiropractic Fitness and Optimal Health" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*